yiwenshao/Chiredis/README.md

 # Chiredis
-Chiredis is a redis interface written in c.
+Chiredis is a redis client library written in c.
 It is built upon hiredis to add supports for access to redis cluster. for more information, please read the wiki.

-2016-8-28
-use gcc -o p test.c -lhiredis -lchiredis -I/usr/local/include/chiredis -lpthread to compile. use make install to install dynamic lib
+To use chiredis, you need to follow the following steps.

++ install hiredis
+hiredis is the official redis client library which can be downloaded from the official website.
+To test whether you have installed hiredis successfully, go to the ./tests directory and use the following command to compile the file test_1.c:

+**gcc -o test_1 test_1.c -l hiredis**

+if it compiles, then go to the next step.

++ install Chiredis
+use the command **make install** to install Chiredis.
+To verify that you have installed in successfully, go to the ./Demo directory, and use the following command to compile:

+**gcc -o PipelineCluster PipelineCluster.c -l hiredis -l chiredis**

+If it compiles, then you have finished installing Chiredis.

++ use Chiredis
+In the directory ./Demos, I provide you with some examples to show how to use Chiredis.